hpc/pavilion2/docs/README.txt

 Gazebo transition tips (for former users of Gazebo):

-  - A Gazebo test suite can be converted to a Pavilion test suite using the "gzts2pvts" sub-command under "pth".
+  - A Gazebo test suite can be converted to a Pavilion test suite using the "gzts2pvts" sub-command under "pav".
 Place this new converted file in the same directory as the default_test_config.yaml file.
     Edit it as needed, it may require some cleanup if the "gzts2pvts" couldn't figure out all the sub-parts.
     If you run this on a system where you had Gazebo configured and running it may be able to discover more of its parts.